scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 However, BGP multipath does not allow end hosts to select the whole end-to-end paths, therefore traffic cannot be routed based on application requirements.
 In addition, it faces scalability concerns typical for BGP (i.e., increased resource requirement on routers), as discussed in the above-mentioned RFC.
 Similarly to BGP multipath, other approaches based on BGP either are only able to provide backup paths that can solely be activated in case of failure (i.e., "Diverse BGP Paths" {{RFC6774}}), or they face scalability limitations.
 Such concerns motivate an alternative approach, such as SCION.

-- *Hop by hop path authorization.* SCION packets can only be forwarded along authorized segments.
+- *Hop-by-hop path authorization.* SCION packets can only be forwarded along authorized segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
 During beaconing, each AS's control plane creates MACs, which are then verified at forwarding.
 This gives end hosts strong guarantees about the path where the data is routed.
 Other approaches, such as BGPSec ({{RFC8205}}), suffer from challenges with scalability, introduce circular dependencies {{COOPER2013}} and global kill switches {{ROTHENBERGER2017}}.
 Giving end hosts guarantees about the full inter-domain path is important in order to avoid traffic interception, and to enable geofencing (i.e., keeping data in transit within a well-defined trusted area of the global Internet).

 - *Scalability.* The SCION's beaconing algorithm is around two orders of magnitude more efficient than BGP due to the following reasons: The routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of BGP’s IP prefix-based announcements.